C-Bone-UCL/CrystaLLM-Prop/README.md

 CrystaLLM-Prop is a project based on CrystaLLM, for which the repository can be found at [CrystaLLM](https://github.com/lantunes/CrystaLLM).
-It has not been edited for easy use just yet, but the code can be found in the repostiory And a general guide on how to use can be found below
+It has not been edited for easy use just yet, but the code can be found in the repostiory And a general guide on how to use can be found below:

 <img src="Scheme.png" width="50%"/>